httpwg/http2-spec/draft.md

 # Introduction

 This document describes a use of the "alternative services" layer described in
-{{I-D.ietf-httpbis-alt-svc}} to decouple the URI scheme from the use and configuration of underlying encryption, allowing a "http" URI to be upgraded to use TLS opportunistically.
+{{I-D.ietf-httpbis-alt-svc}} to decouple the "https" URI scheme from the use and configuration of underlying encryption, allowing a "http" URI to be upgraded to use TLS {{RFC5246}} opportunistically.

-Using TLS requires acquiring and configuring a valid certificate, which means that some deployments find supporting TLS difficult.
-Therefore, this document describes a usage model whereby sites that serve "http" URIs over TLS are not required to support strong server authentication.
+"https" URIs requires acquiring and configuring a valid certificate, which means that some deployments find supporting TLS difficult.
+Therefore, this document describes a usage model whereby sites can serve "http" URIs over TLS without being required to support strong server authentication.

-A mechanism for limiting the potential for active attack is described in {{http-tls}}.
-This provides clients with additional protection against active attack for a period after successfully connecting to a server using TLS.
+A mechanism for limiting the potential for active attacks is described in {{http-tls}}.
+This provides clients with additional protection against them for a period after successfully connecting to a server using TLS.
 This does not offer the same level of protection as afforded to "https" URIs, but increases the likelihood that an active attack be detected.